 Your Email Address

-- Excellent time-management skills using careful planning and organization of work activities
+- Excellent time-management skills using careful planning and organization of work activities.

-- An openness to learning and applying new information
+- An openness to learning and applying new information.

-I am confident that I can bring this level of knowledge and experience with me to enhance your company’s success and help to build upon your reputation as a recognised professional company within your sector.
 With my previous experience and expertise, I believe I can hit the ground running and start actively contributing to the business as soon as possible.

 Thank you for your time and consideration.
 I look forward to meeting with you to discuss my application further.

 When you are writing a generic cover letter place a greater focus on your core skills aka those that adapt to suit just about any role across a wide range of different companies.